vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 > **[&tau;<sub>F</sub>{m} (&tau;<sub>N</sub>{~m}){t}]**

-For boolean behaviors like Sub-dividable d or Whole ~d the absence of ~d would imply d, but should usually be included for clarity.
+For boolean behaviors like Sub-dividable d or Whole ~d, the absence of ~d would imply d but should be explicitly included for clarity.

+Some behaviors, like Transferable t are implicit for certain token bases.
+A fungible token, for example, implicitly is Transferable so the taxonomy does not require it to be included for tooling or the template  but again should be explicitly included for clarity: &tau;<sub>F</sub> = &tau;<sub>F</sub>{t}.

 ### Special Behaviors and Interactions

 Some behaviors, when applied, will affect other behaviors within the token definition.
 These behaviors influence other behaviors in some way when they are combined in the same template.
-Examples of this are the behaviors delegable and roles.
+Examples of this are the behaviors Delegable and Roles.

-Delegable, *g*, is the ability to delegate a behavior to another party to perform on your behalf as the token owner.
-Delegable is implied or the default, so an absence of *~g* means token class and any behaviors that are influenced by its behavior will be delegable.
+Delegable, g, is the ability to delegate a behavior to another party to perform on your behalf as the token owner.
+Delegable is implied (the default), so an absence of ~g means the token class and any behaviors that are influenced by its behavior will be delegable.

-Behaviors like `transfer` and `burn` can be defined as delegable and when they are applied to a formula that is delegable, these behaviors will enable delegated invocations like TransferFrom and BurnFrom that allows an account the owner has approved to invoke these on their behalf.
+Behaviors like Transfer and Burn can be defined as Delegable, and when they are applied to a formula that is Delegable, these behaviors will enable delegated invocations like TransferFrom and BurnFrom that allows an account the owner has approved to invoke these on their behalf.

-Roles, *r*, allows for a role or membership check before invoking an influenced behavior in order to determine if invocation is allowed by the invoker.
+Roles, r, allows for a role or membership check before invoking an influenced behavior in order to determine if invocation is allowed by the invoker.

 Potential influences are defined in an artifact and details of regarding influence is detailed in a template definition when the artifacts are brought into context with each other.

 Behaviors can be incompatible with each other and cause validation errors.
 A behavior and its opposite `~` are obviously incompatible.
-A behavior will indicate what behaviors it will be incompatible with, for example if `singleton`, *s* and `mintable`, *m* or `subdividable`, *d* is applied in the same token, validation will fail as a singleton can only have a quantity of 1 whole token.
+A behavior will indicate what behaviors it will be incompatible with, for example if singleton, s and mintable, m or sub-dividable, d is applied in the same token, validation will fail as a singleton can only have a quantity of 1 whole token.

 Some behaviors will require setup at token class creation or construction.
 A behavior that requires setup should have a Constructor control message that indicates how it should be setup at construction.

-Some behaviors, like Transferable *t* are implicit for certain token bases.
-A fungible token, for example, implicitly is Transferable so the taxonomy does not require it to be included for tooling or the template but can be included for clarity: *&tau;<sub>F</sub> = &tau;<sub>F</sub>{t}*.

 ### Internal and External Behaviors

 Behaviors can be internal or external depending on what the behavior effects.
-An internal behavior is enabling or restricting properties on the token itself, where an external behavior is enabling or restricting the invocation of the behavior from an external actor.
-For example, the behavior sub-dividable means that the decimals property on the base token is > 0 and non-transferable means that Owner property is not modifiable from the initial owner that was set when the token instance was created.
+An internal behavior is enabling or restricting properties on the token itself, whereas an external behavior is enabling or restricting the invocation of the behavior from an external actor.
+For example, the behavior sub-dividable means that the decimals property on the base token is > 0 and non-transferable means that the Owner property is not modifiable from the initial owner that was set when the token instance was created.

-An example of an external behavior would be something like `financeable` or `encumberable`.
-This behavior would enable an external actor to invoke the behavior and the token would contain the correct behavioral properties to record the outcome when invoked.
-Meaning if a Loan contract where to invoke a FinanceRequest on a token instance the loan contract could expect a FinanceResponse back from the token as to the success or failure of this behavior.
+Examples of an external behavior would be something like Financeable or Encumberable.
+These behaviors would enable an external actor to invoke the behavior and the token would contain the correct behavioral properties to record the outcome when invoked.
+For example, if a Loan contract were to invoke FinanceRequest on a token instance, the loan contract could expect a FinanceResponse back from the token as an indication of the success or failure of this behavior.

 The distinction between internal and external behaviors can seem like nuance at first but is an effective way to distinguish pure token behaviors from contract behaviors and document the business logic the behavior represents.
-External behaviors are primarily contract behaviors, that need a supporting token interface to allow the two to be linked together to fulfill the end-to-end functionality.
+External behaviors are primarily contract behaviors that need a supporting token interface to allow the two to be linked together to fulfill the end-to-end functionality.

 So, external behaviors will have two parts, contract and token, that are required when describing them.
 Artifact authors may choose to document the corresponding contract portion of the behavior in an additional artifact file.

 ## Behavior Groups

 Behaviors can also be grouped together to describe a common set of capabilities that are used together frequently.
-Supply Control is a group made up of mint-able, burnable and roles for adding and removing token supply and by allowing certain accounts in a role to be able to mint new tokens within the class.
+Supply Control is a group made up of Mintable, Burnable, and Roles for adding and removing token supply and by allowing certain accounts in a role to be able to mint new tokens within the class.

 For example, an oil token may allow oil producers to mint new tokens as they introduce a barrel of oil into the supply chain.
 These tokens are transferred to a refiner that will burn the token when it has been refined.